Chatter Back End

 chatterd module

-First create and change into a directory where you can keep your Go module files:
+First create and change into a directory where you want to keep your chatterd module:

 server$ mkdir ~/441/chatterd